igvteam/igv/README.md

     * All four JARs must be in the same location in order to run IGV.
 It can be run directly from 'build/IGV-<YOUR_PLATFORM>'.

-    * Launch with `igv.sh` on UNIX, `igv.command` on Mac, and `igv.bat` (or 'igv_32.bat' for 32-bit Java) on Windows.
+    * Launch IGV with `igv.sh` on Linux, `igv.command` on Mac, and `igv.bat`.
      These scripts can be edited to adjust JVM flags like maximum memory, etc.

-* Use ```./gradlew createToolsDist``` to build an igvtools distribution directory (found in 'build/IGVTools-dist') containing the igvtools.jar and dependencies (same as for IGV, above)
-  JAR dependencies plus helper scripts for running and launching.
-  As above, these JARs will be identical aside from signing, timestamps, etc. and all must be present together to run.
-See igvtools_readme.txt for more info.
+    * To run igvtools from the command line use the script `igvtools` on Linux and Mac, or igvtools.bat on Windows.

 * Use ```./gradlew test``` to run the test suite.
 See 'src/test/README.txt' for more information about running the tests.